mariusc/Contributing-Guidelines/README.md

 If you would like to contribute with a link to the current week's issue send us a [Pull Request](https://github.com/iOS-Goodies/iOS-Goodies/pulls).
 After being accepted, the article will stay in the repo, still **it does not guarantee that will be presented on the website, or the newsletter**.
 This is due to the fact that each section has a limit of 5 articles (in special occasions, we can bend this rule and change the upper limit).

+## Requirements

+Shouldn't be more than 2 weeks old (although exceptions can be made: e.g. Tools/Libraries).

 ## General Workflow

 Each week we launch the goodies on Thursday and create a new markdown file that will have the issues for the next week.
 Rui and Tiago are responsible for launching the Goodies (Website + newsletter).